Occupy Didn’t Just “Change the Conversation.” It Laid the Foundation for a New Era of Radical Protest.

 “Our mission is to facilitate space for social justice organizing groups,” says Sandra Nurse, an Occupy veteran and member of the May Day collective.
 “It’s specifically built for groups to feel welcome at any time of the day, as needed.”
 With May Day, groups doing vital organizing don’t have to resort to meeting rooms at the odd hours of their convenience, or public spaces where police can surveil and harass members.

-Five years ago, Occupy Chicago suffered keenly from a lack of space—mass arrests prevented a permanent encampment from ever being established.
+In 2011, Occupy Chicago suffered keenly from a lack of space—mass arrests prevented a permanent encampment from ever being established.
 Chicago’s Freedom Square thus managed to do what Occupy Chicago did not: occupy.
 Organizers with the #LetUsBreathe collective transformed what was once an unkempt vacant lot on the city’s west side for 41 days, setting up tents across from an alleged police black site at Homan Square.
 In addition to calling for the site to be shut down, #LetUsBreathe envisioned Freedom Square as a space that “imagines a world without police” and as a “community block party.”
 Organizers have since ended their occupation and turned the space over to the surrounding community.

 One of the key organizational differences between Occupy and Black Lives Matter, believes Shapiro, is that the latter has been intentionally inclusive of pillar organizations with formal leadership structures.
 In doing so BLM has largely avoided the fetishization of leaderless-ness that had so frustrated Yotam Marom in Zuccotti Park—a fetish that only developed, says Shapiro, “because we didn’t have the kind of framework that we’ve been working out at MNL.”